Top Five Best Small Body Acoustic Guitars for Serious Amateurs or Professionals

 Dana Bourgeois first became a name in guitar manufacture with Schoenberg Guitars - making these very same smaller sized instruments for that company - he's an absolute master builder, a true artist of a guitar builder, and of course, this guitar is a true masterpiece.
 This guitar comes, of course, with a hard shell case, a limited lifetime warranty; and features all solid wood construction of Adirondack Spruce for it's sound board top, mahogany back and sides, an ebony fingerboard and bridge, scalloped braces, and a urethane lacquer finish.
 It has Waverly tuners, and measures 25.5 inches in scale with a 1 3/4 inch width at the nut.

 This guitar is an absolute flawless instrument that is of and beyond heirloom quality.
 It is priced right at $3,000.00 US Dollars, and is truly a bargain at that price.
 There's not a more professional level instrument maker, and these guitars are treasures and lifetime investments without compare.

-The Bourgeois OM Standard.
+The Bourgeois Vintage OM.
 Listen To It here!

 The Santa Cruz OM/PW